 However, while the canon of Scripture ends with the book of Revelation, the working out of God’s revelation in Christ continues and if one is brought up evangelical the sudden gap of significant positive history comes to be troublesome, at least with regard to recognized official texts.

 The best illustration of this, in my opinion, is to compare the Church of England’s Book of Common Prayer with the Catholic Church’s Liturgy of the Hours.
-While both are based around the liturgical center of Scripture in the Psalms, the continuing presence of the Holy Spirit after New Testament times is only evident in the Liturgy of the Hours.
+While both are based around the liturgical center of Scripture in the Psalms, the Office of Readings in the Liturgy of the Hours provides historical markers of the working out of revelation.